abhith/Code.Library/docs/articles/aspnet-core/default-health-checks.md

 ```

-We can replace the above with the below single line of code,
+We can replace the above with the below code,

 ```cs
  app.UseEndpoints(endpoints =>